Source: Philadelphia Considering Dropping Vaccine Mandate For Indoor Dining During Wednesday's COVID-19 Briefing

 “They’re going have some type of certainty moving forward,” Fileccia said.

-Now, new changes in Philly expected to be announced Wednesday could make planning for possible future COVID-19 variants easier.READ MORE: James Harden Says Sixers Was His ‘First Choice,’ Has Sights On NBA Championship
+Now, new changes in Philly expected to be announced Wednesday could make planning for possible future COVID-19 variants easier.READ MORE: WATCH LIVE: Officials To Hold Press Conference On Lead In Drinking Water At Philadelphia Public Schools

 “We have to get back to normal,” Fileccia said.